A SENSORY TALE

 In many ways, RUSKIN tweed is as unexpected as it is innovative.
 For years, this type of wool has realised very little return for Lake District farmers with some fleeces even being burned.
 Recognising the potential in this rare, natural fibre, we set out to harness these uniquely durable properties and elevate them in an artisanal design.
 The result is a high performing, low impact fabric that is a visual delight, a tantilising invitation to touch.

 EMOTION AND PRECISION

 The tweed collection is striking for the combination of materials used, each chosen for its particular property and the feelings it elicits from touch and repeated use.
-Ultimately, our aim is to inspire an emotional response with the soft, textured nature of the tweed; something akin to that feeling you get when you hear a piece of music, that stirs something inside.
-There are no grand gestures, yet the rich tapestry of earthy tones that dwell in the deep, tactile weave and the sense of refinement from the Italian leather, conspire to soothe and stimulate.
+Ultimately, our aim is to inspire an emotional response with the soft, textured nature of our fabric; something akin to that feeling you get when you hear a piece of music, that stirs something inside.
+There are no grand gestures, yet the tapestry of earthy tones in the deep, tactile weave combined with the full grain Italian leather, conspire to soothe and stimulate.
 The result is harmony.

 Production of our tweed takes place in three different mills in Yorkshire.
 Due to the extremely complex manufacturing processes and long lead times involved, patience and respect are prerequisites to it's creation.
 The raw wool is carefully cleaned and combed before being slowly spun into a fine worsted yarn.
 The yarn is then sent to be woven and washed in natural soap and well water, drawn from below the mill to shrink and interlock the fibres; this enhances the waterproof properties.
 Since we do not dye or alter RUSKIN tweed in any way, the fabric is finally dried and pressed before being shipped out to Italy.